vtex-apps/io-documentation/docs/en/Recipes/store/setting-up-google-tag-manager.md

 3. Type `addToCart` in the `Event Name` field.
 4. Click on **Save** and save it as `Custom Event - addToCart`

-Repeat the instruction above for the following event triggers:
+Repeat the instructions above for the following event triggers:

 - `cart`
 - `email`